AdaCore/spark2014/docs/develguide/translation_why3.rst

 assuming all applicable invariants and predicates (at least when the default initial condition is checked at declaration, see ``Needs_DIC_Check_At_Decl`` and ``Needs_DIC_Check_At_Use``).

+Like for type invariants, the default initial assumption predicate is generated in a separate module (see ``Why.Atree.Modules.E_DIC_Module``).
+This prevents the tool from seeing the defining axiom of a function called from the default initialization of a type while checking the function itself.

 Dynamic invariants
 """"""""""""""""""